Fluxitude/guidant/docs/tutorial.md

 The agent will:

-- Run `task-master show 5,7,9` to display a compact summary table
+- Run `guidant show 5,7,9` to display a compact summary table
 - Show task status, priority, and progress indicators
 - Provide an interactive action menu with batch operations
 - Allow you to perform group actions like marking multiple tasks as in-progress